Skip to content

 If you’re looking for accurate information on democracy and elections, you are at the right place.

-Democracy in Focus Lecture Series
+Democracy in Focus lecture series

 Polarization, Persuasion, and Talking Across Difference

-Presenters: Mark Smith, Political Science.
+Presenter: Mark Smith, Political Science.

 Organized by the College of Arts & Sciences Social Sciences Division